dev-mayanktiwari/mlogs-backend/SECURITY.md

 ## 4. Reporting Security Issues

-If you discover a security issue or vulnerability, please report it to the CodeGeekCentral security team by emailing [mayanktiwari1212.mt@gmail.com](mailto:mayanktiwari1212.mt@gmail.com).
+If you discover a security issue or vulnerability, please report it to the MLOGS security team by emailing [mayanktiwari1212.mt@gmail.com](mailto:mayanktiwari1212.mt@gmail.com).
 Please include a detailed description of the issue, steps to reproduce, and any supporting information.
 We appreciate responsible disclosure and will address the issue promptly.

 ## 5. Vulnerability Handling